Course Outline

 Report Automation and Sharing for Government

-- Publishing dashboards to Power BI Service for government use
+- Publishing Dashboards to Power BI Service for Government

 Best Practices and Use Case Walkthroughs for Government